-The Brazilian Federal Government, through its direct and indirect participation and ownership of a common share denominated golden share is one the main Company's shareholders.
-As of December 31, 2020, the Brazilian Federal Government held an indirect stake of 5.37% in the Company's capital through BNDESPAR, a wholly owned subsidiary of the Banco Nacional do Desenvolvimento Econômico e Social - BNDES (the Brazilian Development Bank, or "BNDES"), which, in turn, is controlled by the Brazilian Federal Government.
+The Brazilian Federal Government maintains direct and indirect participation through the ownership of a common share called golden share.
+As of December 31, 2022, the Brazilian Federal Government held an indirect interest of 5.37% in the Company's capital through BNDESPAR, a wholly owned subsidiary of the Banco Nacional do Desenvolvimento Econômico e Social (the Brazilian Development Bank, or "BNDES"), which, in turn, is controlled by the Brazilian Federal Government.